-Born on this day in 1832, Louisa May Alcott led a fascinating life.
+Born on November 29, 1832, Louisa May Alcott led a fascinating life.
 Besides enchanting millions of readers with her novel Little Women, she worked as a Civil War nurse, fought against slavery, and registered women to vote.
-In honor of her birthday, here are 10 facts about Alcott.
+Here are 10 facts about the celebrated author.

 Before writing Little Women, Alcott wrote Gothic pulp fiction under the nom de plume A.M.
 Barnard.
-Continuing her amusing penchant for alliteration, she wrote books and plays called Perilous Play and Pauline’s Passion and Punishment to make easy money.
-Alcott wrote about cross-dressers, spies, revenge, and hashish.
-These sensational, melodramatic works are strikingly different than the more wholesome, righteous vibe she captured in Little Women, and she didn’t advertise her former writing as her own after Little Women became popular.
+She wrote stories with titles like Behind a Mask and The Abbot’s Ghost to make easy money.
+These sensational, melodramatic works are strikingly different from the more wholesome, righteous vibe she captured in Little Women, and she didn’t advertise her former writing as her own after Little Women became popular.

 After a month and a half of nursing in D.C., Alcott caught typhoid fever and pneumonia.
 She received the standard treatment at the time—a toxic mercury compound called calomel.
 (Calomel was used in medicines through the 19th century.)
 Because of this exposure to mercury, Alcott suffered from symptoms of mercury poisoning for the rest of her life.
 She had a weakened immune system, vertigo, and had episodes of hallucinations.
 To combat the pain caused by the mercury poisoning (as well as a possible autoimmune disorder, such as lupus, that could have been triggered by it), she took opium.
 Alcott died of a stroke in 1888, at 55 years old.